angelaLazar/oauth-tutorial/index.md

     This script will respond with a “Success!” message.

-4. Before running the application create a configuration file called **app.yaml**.
-Make sure to create this inside the oauth-tutorial directory.
+4. Before running the application, create a configuration file called **app.yaml**.
+Make sure to create this inside the **oauth-tutorial** directory.

     ```
     version: 1